Message from the Heart

 Haunted by the conditioning of a conservative upbringing with its emphasis on social conventions and socioeconomic success, I thought: A conventional, mainstream wife wouldn’t have left me; I should have listened to my parents after all.
 Another thought arose within me: that I had failed in love, work, and all other areas my parents had raised me to succeed in.

-By now in my early thirties, I thus resolved that I would ‘get my act together’ and seek to become ‘successful’ in mainstream life and work; and that I would find myself a stable and reliable woman, because surely the pain of loss could be avoided with a stable partner by my side who also embraced such qualities.
+By now in my early thirties, I resolved to ‘get my act together’ and seek to become ‘successful’ in mainstream life and work; and that I would find myself a stable and reliable woman, because surely the pain of loss could be avoided with a stable partner by my side who also embraced such qualities.

 One day—it must have been several months or a year after the breakup—I went for a walk in the forest.
 Out of nowhere, a vision struck me with such force and intensity that I was instantly brought to tears.
-I cannot explain how this vision happened, or why — only that it did happen; it was more of a feeling vision rather than an optical vision, though it nonetheless had a visionary quality to it.
+I cannot explain how this vision happened, or why — only that it did happen; it was a feeling vision rather than an optical vision, though it nonetheless had a visionary quality to it since it allowed me to “see” and feel simultaneously.
+It emanated from the center of my heart.
+This is what I saw and felt:

 The vision came and went in a flash, but it left me grief-stricken.
 The vision didn’t feel like a casual imagination of the mind—it felt real, as real and yet as intangible as the clear forest air I was breathing that day.